Abdelbaset al-Megrahi: Judicial reviews

 On 23 September 2003, lawyers acting for Megrahi applied to the Scottish Criminal Cases Review Commission (SCCRC) for a review of the case (both sentence and conviction), arguing that there had been a miscarriage of justice.
 On 1 November 2006, Megrahi was reported to have dropped his demand for the new appeal to be held at Camp Zeist.
 In an interview with The Scotsman newspaper of 31 January 2006, retired Scottish Judge Lord MacLean – one of the three who convicted Megrahi in 2001 – said he believed the SCCRC would return the case for a further appeal against conviction:

 MacLean added that any new appeal would indicate the flexibility of Scots law, rather than a weakness:

 In January 2007, the SCCRC announced that it would issue its decision on Megrahi's case by the end of June 2007.
 On 9 June 2007, rumours of a possible prisoner swap deal involving Megrahi were strenuously denied by the then-prime minister, Tony Blair.
 Later in June, The Observer confirmed the imminence of the SCCRC ruling and reported:

 Second appeal

 On 28 June 2007, the SCCRC concluded its four-year review and, having uncovered evidence that a miscarriage of justice could have occurred, the commission granted Megrahi leave to appeal against his Lockerbie bombing conviction for a second time.
 The second appeal to the Court of Criminal Appeal was abandoned in August 2009, as an impediment to the legal power to release him to Libya under the Prisoner Transfer Scheme then operating in the United Kingdom.
-Ultimately, he was not released under this scheme, rather, on compassionate grounds due to his ill health.
-There was in the event, no requirement to drop his appeal against conviction.
+Ultimately, he was not released under this scheme but rather on compassionate grounds due to his ill health.
+There was in any event no requirement to drop his appeal against conviction.

-New information casting fresh doubts about Megrahi's conviction was examined at a procedural hearing at the Judicial Appeal Court (Court of Session building) in Edinburgh on 11 October 2007:
+New information casting fresh doubts on Megrahi's conviction was examined at a procedural hearing at the Judicial Appeal Court (Court of Session building) in Edinburgh on 11 October 2007: